 - Butter – 2 tbs

-Add the rest of the vegetables and toss lightly till they are warm and add with hot water to cover the vegetables.
-Bing to a boil and simmer for 20 minutes covered.
+- Add the rest of the vegetables and toss lightly till they are warm and add with hot water to cover the vegetables.
+Bring to a boil and simmer for 20 minutes covered.

-Stire in the cream, milk or half and half and heat gently witout bringind it to a boil.
+- Stir in the cream, milk or half and half and heat gently without bringing it to a boil.

-Purists would suggest that bortsch isn't real without a splash of cider vinegar.
+- Purists would suggest that borscht isn’t real without a splash of cider vinegar.
 I find the tomatoes are enough.
 But feel free to add a couple of tablespoons of the stuff if you wish.